CitrineInformatics/citrine-python/docs/source/workflows/getting_started.rst

 Registration and validation
 ---------------------------

 Both modules and workflows are registered with a project and validated before they are ready for use.
-Once registered, validation occurs automatically.
+When registered via the Citrine Python client, validation occurs automatically.
 Validation status can be one of the following states:

--  **Created:** The module/workflow has been registered with a project and has been queued for validation.
+-  **Created:** The module/workflow has been registered with a project, but validation has not begun.
 -  **Validating:** The module/workflow is currently validating.
 The status will be updated to one of the subsequent states upon completion.
 -  **Invalid:** Validation completed successfully but found errors with the workflow/module.
 -  **Ready:** Validation completed successfully and found no errors.
 -  **Error:** Validation did not complete.
 An error was raised during the validation process that prevented an invalid or ready status to be determined.

-Validation of a workflow and all constituent modules must complete with ready status before the workflow can be executed.
+Validation of a workflow and all constituent modules must complete with Ready status before the workflow can be executed.